-GERMAN (9GER) This course aims to develop basic communication skills related to daily life situations.
-At the end of the semester students will be able to understand and use familiar expressions and everyday vocabulary.
+GERMAN (9GER) This course aims to develop basic communication skills related to every day situations.
+At the end of the semester students will be able to understand and use familiar expressions and vocabulary.
 They also learn about culture and the interrelationship between culture and language.
-Students who study German will have the opportunity to participate in the German exchange programme.
+Students studing German will have the opportunity to participate in the German exchange programme.

 JAPANESE (9JPN) This course is a general introduction to Japanese.
-An equal weighting is placed on language and cultural components.
+An equal weighting is placed on language as well as cultural components.
 By the end of the course students will be able to write and type in Japanese script and talk about themselves, their families, school and weather.
-Etiquette, calligraphy, manga, anime and the Japanese school system are some of the cultural points explored.
-Students who take Japanese will be given priority for the exchange programmes in Japan.
+Cultural points such as etiquette, calligraphy, manga, anime and the Japanese school system are explored.
+Students who take Japanese will have the opportunity to participate in the exchange programme to Japan.